 9. Toilet Roll

-I can’t tell you how often I stop at a garage and the toilet roll supply has run out.
+I can’t tell you how often I stop at a garage or services and the toilet roll supply has run out.
 Always!
 I’m sure it’s some kind of universe prank on me but I always end up in the stall without loo roll!
 It’s one of those things you don’t think about until you really need it.

 Also, kids … need I say more?
 They have virtually no bladder control, and an unquenchable thirst when they get in the car!
 Enough said!

 Last but not least, when going road tripping with kids you should always carry spare water in your car.
-If you have a break down on the side of the road, you can be stuck there for hours.
+If you have a breakdown on the side of the road, you can be stuck there for hours.
 It’s essential that everyone stays well hydrated at all times.
 Water is life.

 I’d love to hear if you have any other items to add to this list, and don’t forget to pin this for the next time you are planning on road tripping with kids!
 Safe travels!